 Collaboration is a powerful tool for organisations - and it requires the right environment, where leaders, senior managers and colleagues can work with a feeling of mutual trust and respect, where they can challenge others, and help create the change and commercial impact that collaboration brings.
 This is the story of how we worked with the Insight Team at Unilever to help them do just that.

-We were tasked to improve collaboration between the Insight Team and Marketing (their principle internal customer), in order to enhance business impact.
-This would position the Insight Team as a strategic partner in the business rather than purely as a provider of market research services.
-The functional community incorporated a leadership team of 5 directors, 70 senior managers and 200 managers and analysts.
+We were tasked to improve collaboration between the Insight Team and Marketing (their primary internal customer), in order to deliver greater business impact.
+In turn, this would help to position the Insight Team as a strategic partner in the business rather than purely as a provider of market research services.
+This functional community comprised a leadership team of 5 directors, 70 senior managers and 200 managers and analysts.

 There was no ‘one size fits all’ approach to strategic business partnering, so the starting point was to understand the specific organisational context in which we were working.
 We, therefore, conducted a diagnosis process with senior managers, the leadership team and marketing colleagues.
 As a result, five key themes emerged:

 - The need for greater Commercial Mindset and business acumen